 A registered investment adviser (RIA) is an investment adviser who has registered with the Securities and Exchange Commission (SEC) or the state in which they do business.
 According to the SEC, an Investment Adviser is “a person or firm that is engaged in the business of providing investment advice to others or issuing reports or analyses regarding securities, for compensation.”

 Ultimately, three things define RIAs; registration requirements, compensation, and that they are fiduciaries.
-In today’s post, I’ll walk through each of these three areas to give you a better idea of what it means to be an RIA.
+In today’s post, I’ll walk through these three areas to give you a better idea of what it means to be an RIA.

 Before we get into what an RIA is, it may help to discuss what an RIA is not.
-First of all, you have to be registered, which requires meeting specific requirements and following all applicable rules.
+First, you have to be registered, which requires meeting specific requirements and following all applicable rules.
 This means that anyone cannot just call themselves an RIA.
 It’s also why, in general, you should place more value on the investment advice you get from an RIA than you should from your uncle telling you about a fantastic investment opportunity over Thanksgiving dinner.

 So, any random person cannot call themselves an RIA, but there are other professionals providing investment advice, and not all of them are RIAs.
 This may then lead you to wonder how RIAs are different.
-You can think of registered persons or firms providing investment advice as fitting into one of two overarching categories: investment advisers and broker-dealers.
+You can think of registered persons or firms providing investment advice fitting into one of two overarching categories: investment advisers and broker-dealers.

 The broker-dealers are the ones fulfilling orders by buying and selling particular securities.
-The SEC still has some authority over broker-dealers, since the SEC’s job is to protect investors; however, the primary entity overseeing the licensing and regulation of broker-dealers is the Financial Industry Regulatory Authority (FINRA).
+The SEC still has some authority over broker-dealers since the SEC’s job is to protect investors; however, the primary entity overseeing the licensing and regulation of broker-dealers is the Financial Industry Regulatory Authority (FINRA).
 While brokers (the people at a broker-dealer buying and selling securities for clients) have previously referred to themselves as advisers, the SEC recently banned this practice.

 RIAs and brokers are compensated quite differently.
-RIAs are generally compensated through management fees.
+RIAs are generally paid through management fees.
 These management fees are a percentage of the client’s assets under management (AUM).
 Management fees vary, but a one percent fee is reasonably typical.
-If an investment adviser is a fee-only registered investment adviser, this means the adviser’s sole form of compensation is the management fee the client is paying.
+If an investment adviser is a fee-only registered investment adviser, the adviser’s only form of compensation is the management fee the client is paying.
 An adviser who serves only as an RIA cannot earn commissions.
 Arguably, the fee-only model has fewer conflicts of interest.
 The problem for the average investor is that the fee-only model is often, though not exclusively, available to high net worth clients.

 Broker-dealer compensation can include commissions, advisory fees, shares of management fees for mutual funds, 12b-1 fees, and trailer fees.
 I won’t get into the definition of each of these fees, but the point is that broker compensation may occur in many different ways.
-Brokers are also often incentivized to buy or sell certain products or services or to reach a certain number of clients or assets.
+Brokers are also often incentivized to buy or sell certain products or services or reach a certain number of clients or assets.

 While the commission-based or fee-based compensation models have the potential for more conflicts of interest, working with these individuals can have other benefits.
 For example, brokers often can offer more products than an RIA.